mgtools/MinPath/README.md

 MinPath (Minimal set of Pathways) is a parsimony approach for biological pathway reconstructions using protein family predictions, achieving a more conservative, yet more faithful, estimation of the biological pathways for a query dataset.

 See readme file for usages.

+If you need older releases of MinPath, please check out this [website](https://omics.informatics.indiana.edu/MinPath/) And if you need to use the web-based MinPath, please go to this [website](https://omics.informatics.indiana.edu/MinPath/run.php)